tjjlemaire/JNE1685/README.md

 Before generating the figures, one must obtain the required dataset resulting from cumbersome model simulations.

-In order to generate that data from scratch, you can use the `get_data.py` script, with the `mpi` option to enable multiprocessing:
+In order to generate that data from scratch, you can use the `get_data.py` script.

+Be aware that the **cumulated computation time required to run all simulations can easily exceed 1 week**, and that the **total size of entire dataset size is about 112 GB**.
+Therefore, it is highly advised that you run that script on a **high-performance, multi-core machine with enough disk space**, with the `mpi` option to enable multiprocessing:

 ```
 python get_data.py --mpi
 ```

-Be aware that the **cumulated computation time required to run all simulations can easily exceed 1 week**, and that the **total size of entire dataset size is about 104 GB**.
-Therefore, it is highly advised that you run that script on a **high-performance, multi-core machine with enough disk space**.
+You will be asked to provide the necessary information in order to run the batches:
+- A dialog box will open, asking you to choose an output directory.
+- You will then be prompted to choose whether or not to display details about the simulation batches to be defined.
+Answer by yes (`y`) or no (`n`)
+- Once simulation batches are defined, you will be prompted a last question asking whether or not to run the batches.
+If you are ready to run the batch, answer yes (`y`).

+The generated dataset should be split between 3 sub-folders in the indicated output directory:
+- *comparisons*
+- *maps*
+- *STN*

 If you don't want to generate the data from scratch, you can download it from the following link: